XinnuoXu/DRank/README.md

 sh generate.sh
 ```

+you will find all generated dialogues in file `gold_dialogues.in`.

 #### Model: Stepwised seq2seq user simulator (Stepwised-US) <br />

+To generate negative examples for the training of discriminator, we use stepwised seq2seq as the user simulator and make it talk with the Pydail restaurant finding bot.
+During training process of user simulator, we save a model for each 6 epochs and collect 100 conversations between each model and Pydial restaurant finding bot.
+The positive examples for the training of discriminator is the duplication of gold dialogues.

 Stepwised seq2seq user simulator is working in folder `stepwise_monster/` based on [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py).
 You need to create a conda enviornment first by running